Free ticketed event

-We invite participation in a workshop on Curriculum and Course Design for Mechatronics and Robotics Engineering Education.
-The workshop is motivated by the rapid growth in Mechatronics and Robotics Engineering and therefore, the need for students with a strong multidisciplinary theoretical and experimental skillset.
-These students are the future engineers who will design, develop, and implement transformative autonomous technologies toward improving human health and welfare.
+This workshop is motivated by the rapid growth in mechatronics and robotics engineering (MRE) and therefore the need for students with a strong multidisciplinary theoretical and experimental skill set.
+These students are the future engineers who will design, develop, and implement transformative autonomous technologies that improve human health and welfare.

-Capitalizing on the outcomes of these efforts and based on the feedback from workshops’ participants, the proposed workshop is anticipated to achieve the following outcomes:
+Capitalizing on the outcomes of these efforts and based on the feedback from prior workshop participants, this workshop aims to:

 ● Involve a broad range of colleges and universities